Bhagesh-Gaur/3D-Structure-Reconstruction/README.md

      the command would look like 'python main.py tower'.
   5. The reconstructed 3D structure would be saved in a .ply file named 'reconstruction.py'.
 This file would be saved in a folder in the 'res' directory named same as the input structure(eg: tower).
-This folder will also contain reconstruction error plot(plot.png) and the pose array in the file 'pose_array.csv'.
+This folder will also contain the reconstruction error plot(plot.png) and the pose array in the file 'pose_array.csv'.
 ```